elimccoy/calculator/README.md

 # Calculator
-Calculator for CS480 (Advanced Software Engineering)
+Calculator webapp written in Javascript using React.